mwvgroup/Photometric-Classification/docs/source/project_notes/literature.rst

 temperature, as indicated by low temperature ion signatures (e.g. Ti).
 Otherwise, they have the same ions evident in their spectra, just at very different optical depths.
-This aligns with their lower temperatures since "as noted by Hatano et al. (2002) and Ho ̈flich et al. (2002), there is a temperature threshold below which, owing to abrupt changes in key ionization ratios, line optical depths change abruptly (Hatano et al. 1999)."
+This aligns with their lower temperatures since "as noted by Hatano et al. (2002) and Ho flich et al. (2002), there is a temperature threshold below which, owing to abrupt changes in key ionization ratios, line optical depths change abruptly (Hatano et al. 1999)."